apache/skywalking/docs/en/setup/backend/backend-alarm.md

 **NOTE**.
 Composite rules only work for alarm rules targeting the same entity level, such as alarm rules of the service level.
 For example, `service_percent_rule && service_resp_time_percentile_rule`.
 You shouldn't compose alarm rules of different entity levels. such as one alarm rule of the service metrics with another rule of the endpoint metrics.

-Composite rule is constituted by following keys
+Composite rule is constituted by the following keys
 - **Rule name**.
 Unique name, show in alarm message.
 Must end with `_rule`.
 - **Expression**.
 Specify how to compose rules, support `&&`, `||`, `()`.
 - **Message**.
 Specify the notification message when rule triggered.